-Syndicates are an important aspect of many economic activities.
-Starting from the seminal papers of Wilson (1968), who focused on the risk-sharing functions of a syndicate, and Alchian and Demsetz (1972) and Holmstrom (1982), who focused on moral hazard in production by teams (syndicates), there has been some very important analyses of syndicates in the context of the product market.
-However, there has been only a very small number of theoretical analyses of syndicates of venture capitalists (VCs), and no analyses of the evolution of VC syndicates and VC syndicate composition over time (i.e., on the dynamics of VC syndicates).
-The objective of this paper is to fill this gap in the literature by developing a new rationale for the formation of VC syndicates, and to analyze the dynamics of VC syndicates (theoretically and empirically underlying this change in the financing structure of the firm over time.
+VC syndicates and VC syndicate composition over time (i.e., on the dynamics of VC syndicates).
+The objective of this paper is to fill this gap in the literature by developing a new rationale for the formation of VC syndicates and to analyze the dynamics of VC syndicates (theoretically and empirically) for the first time in the literature.

+We address several interesting research questions in this paper.
+First, why do venture capitalists syndicate their investments in entrepreneurial firms?
+Second, what are the characteristics of projects that are financed through a VC syndicate relative to those that are financed by a single VC?
+It is worth noting here that, contrary to popular belief, while the financing of many entrepreneurial firms is indeed syndicated, many others obtain financing from a single VC (throughout their life or at least over some financing rounds).
+Third, even if the amount required to finance a project is so large that a single VC firm does not want to provide it by itself (e.g., due to risk-sharing considerations), why doesn't the entrepreneur strike separate contracts with different individual VCs rather than obtain the required financing from a VC syndicate?
+Fourth, what determines the dynamics of the structure of VC financing and the dynamic composition of VC syndicates?
+Many projects are financed by a syndicate in earlier rounds, but are financed by a single VC in later rounds, raising questions regarding the reasons underlying this change in the financing structure of the firm over time.
 Fifth, what will be the difference in performance between firms obtaining financing from a VC syndicate throughout all financing rounds and those that receive syndicate financing in earlier rounds but switch to single-VC financing in later rounds?
 Sixth, how does the performance of firms financed by syndicates consisting of the same set of VCs throughout various financing rounds differ from that of firms that are financed by VC syndicates whose membership changes across financing rounds (i.e., the relation between the dynamics of VC syndicate composition and entrepreneurial firm performance)?
-We first address the above research questions theoretically by developing a simple model of VC financing choice and then empirically test the predictions of our model.
+We first address the preceding research questions theoretically by developing a simple model of VC financing choice and then empirically test the predictions of our model.